K0mp0t/ONNXRuntimePythonOptimizations/README.md

 # ONNX model optimization tools overview

+Optimization tools make DNN models faster and less resources consuming.
+There aren't much ONNX models optimization tools (I've managed to find only two actually), DNN optimization itself has very few ready-to-use tools, so we'll try to get as much as we can from ones described below.

-## OnnxOptimizer
+## ONNXOptimizer

 [source](https://github.com/onnx/optimizer)

-Basically, reduces model "length": this optimization tool reduces number of operations during model inference.
+Basically, reduces model "length": this optimization tool reduces number of operations during model inference making it faster and less resources consuming.

-### Implemented optimizations may be split into two main categories:
+I've splitted OnnxOptimizer implemented optimizations into two major categories.

-#### Elimination optimizations
+### Elimination optimizations

 Eliminates unnessesary operations like dropout, these operations are not used during inference, so could be removed without any NN stress.
 Lots of operations are being replaced during this optimizations by combinations of simpler ops (e.g. flatten, pad, concat, etc.).
 Some other operations like if-operators with constant condition or monotone argmax also are being removed.

-#### Fuse optimizations
+### Fuse optimizations

 Fuse optimizations reduce number of operations by merging:
 * add convolution bias to its weight;
 * integrate pre-calculated batch normalization (for trained model obviously) into convolution weights;
 * merge cosecutive operations.

-## OnnxSimplifier
+## ONNXSimplifier

 [source](https://github.com/daquexian/onnx-simplifier/)